FoxyCart/safecurl/README.md

 In addition to the standard checks, two more are available.

 The first is to prevent [DNS Rebinding](https://en.wikipedia.org/wiki/DNS_rebinding) attacks.
 This can be enabled by calling the `enablePinDns` method on an `Options` object.
-There is one major issue with this - the SSL certificate **can't** be validated.
-This is due to the real hostname being sent in the `Host` header, and the URL using the IP address.

 ```php
 $options = new Options();